Lund2005/simple_todo_app/README.md

 A simple todo app with the intention to learn flutter's basic local storage systems.

 ## Next steps
-- user should not be able to edit a tasks name to an empty string
+- fix keyboard after editing
 - integrate local storage system for todos

 ## Possible further stuff
 - add task category and description
 - add different buttons for category filtering at the top (with "All tasks" as the default state)
 - focus on user interface and experience
-  - make phone bar at top transparent and invert colors (dark icons)
-  - make adding textfield not autoselect after editing a task on mobile
+  - increase dragging handle size
+  - box shadow when reordering tasks
   - click animation for editing tasks
   - improve check animation (currently not visible due to 'finished tasks' grouping)
-  - increase dragging handle size
   - animate widgets smoothly
   - fix adding bar lagging when keyboard appears
   - fix gap when deleting task
-  - box shadow when reordering tasks
 - clean up code, extract as much as possible in individual scripts/widgets

 ## References